popsUlfr/steamos-btrfs/README.md

 - **Survives updates and branch changes!**
 - Steam's `downloading` and `temp` folders as subvolumes with COW disabled
 - Update check
-- Non-linux filesystems (fat, exfat, ntfs) have their `compatdata` folder bind mounted from the internal storage for proton support (and don't forget that with fat you are restricted to a maximum of 4GB per file!)
+- Non-linux filesystems (fat, exfat, ntfs) have their `compatdata` folder bind mounted from the internal storage for proton support by default (and don't forget that with fat you are restricted to a maximum of 4GB per file!)

 ![Btrfs /home conversion progress dialog](data/steamos-btrfs-conversion.webp "Btrfs /home conversion progress dialog")